 If you have a month…

-Salinas: This is the most upscale of Ecuador’s resort towns, with high-rises lining the waterfront, modern hotels and shopping centers.
-Stay at Hotel Amira (from $40 per person).
+Salinas: Salinas is the most upscale of Ecuador’s resort towns, with high-rises lining the waterfront, modern hotels and shopping centers.
+Stay at Hotel Casablanca (from $35 per person).

-Montañita: If you’re into the hippie bohemian-chic experience, you’ll like this funky little surfer town.
+Montanita: If you’re into the hippie bohemian-chic experience, you’ll like this funky little surfer town.
 From here you can explore several other beach areas where good real estate deals abound, including Ayangue and Olón.
 Stay at Casa del Sol.
-Budget travelers will like Hostal Kundalini (from $20).
+Budget travelers will like Hostal Kundalini (from $30).

-Manta is a city of 200,000 – a center for tuna fishing and processing, with Ecuador’s largest seaport.
+Manta is a city of 200,000—a center for tuna fishing and processing, with Ecuador’s largest seaport.
 There is a growing expat community there, mostly living in high-rise condos with expansive ocean views.
-Splurge at the ultra-modern Oro Verde Hotel (from $100) or stay at Hotel Balandra (from $86, including breakfast and taxes).
-To hook up with local expats, e-mail Linda Flierl Hooks of the Manta International Social Club.
+Splurge at the ultra-modern Oro Verde Hotel (from $105) or stay at Hotel Perla Spondylus (from $77, including breakfast).
+To hook up with local expats, email Linda Flierl Hooks of the Manta International Social Club.

 During a day trip from Manta, you can easily check out Crucita (about 45 minutes by car from Manta) and Bahia de Caraquez (about 90 minutes from Manta).